DHTMLX/docs-suite/docs/grid/features.md

 ## How to export Grid

-In this section you will know how to export Grid to different formats.
+In this section you will know how to export Grid to different formats

 | Topic                                                      | Description                                                                                        |
 | ---------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |